SincerelyBrittany/ghost-busters/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the projec up and running locally on your computer please follow the installation guide below.
+To get the project up and running locally on your computer please follow the installation guide below.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need <a href="https://www.npmjs.com/package/npm-latest">npm</a> to get this application running.

 * npm
 ```sh
 npm install npm@latest -g